-Ski Brule will be the first to open and the last to close in the region.
+Ski Brule will provide the best conditions at all times.
+Ski Brule will be the first to open and last to close.

 When can Ski Brule begin making snow?